This is a bit off the beaten path for us as we spend 100's of hours studying the pathways that CBD affects.

 A review of the study is here:

-Now, not everyone has access to growth hormone so we're using arginine/ornithine (amino acid precursors) which you can get here.
+Now, not everyone has access to growth hormones so we're using arginine/ornothine (amino acid precursors) which you can get here.

 Metformin requires a prescription and you would be surprised how difficult doctors can be about this outside of glucose issues.

 Benzos, Opioids, and SSRI's are just fine though.

 Metformin was actually used to offset cancer risk from the growth hormone after all.